Chorioallantoic membrane

 The chorioallantoic membrane (CAM), also known as the chorioallantois, is a highly vascularized membrane found in the eggs of certain amniotes like birds and reptiles.
 It is formed by the fusion of the mesodermal layers of two extra-embryonic membranes – the chorion and the allantois.
 It is the avian homologue of the mammalian placenta.
 It is the outermost extra-embryonic membrane which lines the non-vascular egg shell membrane.

 Structure

 The chorioallantoic membrane is composed of three layers.
 The first is the chorionic epithelium that is the external layer present immediately below the shell membrane.
-It consist of epithelial cells that arise from chorionic ectoderm.
+It consists of epithelial cells that arise from chorionic ectoderm.
 The second is the intermediate mesodermal layer that consists of mesenchymal tissue formed by the fusion of the mesodermal layer of the chorion and the mesodermal layer of the allantois.
 This layer is highly vascularized and rich in stromal components.
-The third is the allantoic epithelium that consists of epithelial cells arising from the allantoic ectoderm.
+The third is the allantoic epithelium that consists of epithelial cells arising from the allantoic endoderm.
 It forms a part of the wall of the allantoic sac.

 Both the epithelial layers are separated from the mesodermal layer by basement membranes.